-Every business tries to hire honest employees, but hoping for the best doesn’t always work the way a company wants..
+Every business endeavours to hire honest honest employees but hoping for the best doesn’t always work the way a company wants..

 Don’t assume popular, long-serving or hard-working employees won’t commit fraud.
 It is human nature unfortunately for some people to give into temptation when faced with financial pressures.
 It’s the hard workers who’ll end up handling several duties, giving them even more scope to commit fraud.

-Make sure your staff take their holidays.
-Fraud can be exposed when the perpetrator isn’t around to cover their tracks.
+Make sure your staff takes their holidays.
+Fraud is mostly exposed when the perpetrator isn’t around to cover their tracks.
 It’s important as a business owner to do your own checks and hire specialists such as us at aperio to help examine your books.
 It’s your responsibility to either check your books yourself, or outsource this to a specialist.
 You need to be proactive, rather than reactive.

 3. Make Sure You Have Controls In Place.

 Small businesses often feel immune to fraud, but you should still introduce controls that can detect (and help prevent) fraud.
 Perhaps; restricting employee access to financial account data, limiting access to inventory or stock, establishing multi-person sign-off for expense claims, overtime, cheque writing or other accounting or payroll functions, using audit logs or audit trails to track and trace all financial transactions should be implemented into your business.